 This is done because your cost of living will likely increase annually due to inflation.
 Adding a COLA rider to your policy offsets this risk.

-This rider can help pay for ongoing care needed due to a catastrophic injury or illness.
+The catastrophic disability rider can help pay for ongoing care needed due to a catastrophic injury or illness.
 This can apply if you suffer a complete loss of one of your senses:

-- Hearing in both ears.
+- Hearing in both ears

-- Sight in both eyes.
+- Sight in both eyes

-- Use of both hands.
+- Use of both hands

-- Use of both feet.
+- Use of both feet

-- Use of one hand and one foot.
+- Use of one hand and one foot

 Catastrophic disability can also be defined as being unable to perform at least two of the six activities of daily living without assistance.
-These include bathing, dressing, eating, using the restroom, continence and transferring.
+These include bathing, dressing, eating, using the restroom, continence, and transferring.

-What won't long-term disability insurance cover?
+What doesn't long-term disability cover?

 Some common examples of exclusions that apply to all applicants include: